-7. Goodwill
+8. Goodwill

+2022 2021

-2021 £'000 2020 £'000
+£'000 £'000

-Balance as at 1 October 2020 33,228 82,120
+Balance as at 1 October 2021 and 30 September 2022 33,228 33,328

-Impairment - (48,892)

-Balance at 30 September 2021 33,228 33,228

-There were no acquisitions in 2021 (2020: None).
+There were no acquisitions in 2022 (2021: None).

 Goodwill has arisen through business combinations in previous periods.
 The recoverable amount has been derived from a value in use calculation using discounted cash flow techniques, based on future sales volumes that management believe are consistent with the revised levels of commission sharing arrangements and expense levels.